 Edward J. “Eddie” Adams was a notorious outlaw and murderer in the Midwest during Prohibition.
 In 14 months, he killed seven people, including three policemen, and wounded at least a dozen others.

-Eddie Adams was born on a farm in Hutchinson, Kansas in 1887 as W.J.
+Eddie Adams was born on a farm in Hutchinson, Kansas, in 1887 as W.J.
 Wallace.
-When he was very young, his father died and his mother remarried.
+His father died when he was very young, and his mother remarried.
 Eddie didn’t like his stepfather and soon began to get in trouble.
-However, he learned to be a barber and moved to Wichita, Kansas in the early 1900s.
-There, he met a bootlegger named John Callahan and quickly became involved in the business as well as petty robberies and car theft.
-Somewhere along the line, he married, but his wife soon left him for his criminal activities and many infidelities.
+However, he learned to be a barber and moved to Wichita, Kansas, in the early 1900s.
+There, he met a bootlegger named John Callahan and quickly became involved in the business, as well as petty robberies and car theft.
+She married somewhere along the line, but his wife soon left him for his criminal activities and many infidelities.
 He then formed a gang and began committing bank and train robberies throughout Kansas, Missouri, and Iowa.

 Eddie Adams’ body was publicly displayed in the City Undertaking Parlor, celebrating the end of the outlaw’s reign of terror.
 More than 9,000 people viewed his dead body.

 In the end, 18 people were arrested as Adams’ accomplices.
-Four were sent to the Kansas State Penitentiary, Frank Foster for life.
+Four were sent to the Kansas State Penitentiary, Frank Foster, for life.